Aliases for CYP4F8 Gene

 GeneCards Summary for CYP4F8 Gene

 CYP4F8 (Cytochrome P450 Family 4 Subfamily F Member 8) is a Protein Coding gene.
-Among its related pathways are cytochrome P450 and Linoleic acid metabolism.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Arachidonic acid metabolism.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP4F2.

 UniProtKB/Swiss-Prot Summary for CYP4F8 Gene